itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 ## Overview
 EAS Update is a powerful tool that enables native app testing and deployment in a GitHub-like workflow.
 This guide explains how to set it up and use it effectively, especially for apps with native features that can't be tested in Expo Go.

+## Once you successfully build once do this:

+- When you're ready to push it update first commit your changes to GitHub.
+- Second, make sure that the message that you sent is different from the one you may have sent previously make sure you always use a unique message.
+It really doesn't matter what it is.
+It just needs to be unique.
+- Then you can run the eas update function, and you will see your changes.

 ## Quick Expo Commands

 - **Commit changed to Github**